 The Wilkinson 52.5mm (2-1/16 inch) String Spacing Hardtail Fixed Bridge can be employed for string-through bridge designs and string-through body as well, giving the user a bit of flexibility.
 The manufacturer recommends this bridge as a replacement for budget guitars, in order to elevate the overall performance of the instrument.

 The other noticeable improvement over the Squier factory bridge is that the Wilkinson bridge was more stable.
-Part of the reason that we don’t use that Squier guitar much anymore, is that it consistently goes out of tune.
-The Wilkinson bridge was a much-needed improvement, as it allowed us to get through a few riffs and solos, without having to retune every few minutes.
+Part of the reason we don’t use that Squier guitar much anymore is that it consistently goes out of tune.
+The Wilkinson bridge was a much-needed improvement, as it allowed us to get through a few riffs and solos without having to retune every few minutes.

 This bridge also felt a lot more comfortable to the touch, particularly when we palm-muted some parts.
 Here too, not only was the tuning better, but the intonation also seemed to improve.